 - Late twenties.

-- Got several promotions and earned $90k/year before leaving on educational leave.
+- Got several raises and earned $90k/year before leaving on educational leave.

 - Started & completed master’s degree.